The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Which side do the courts take?

 Disputes about children are always very difficult and painful.
-The courts - both Russian and American, and any other - ceteris paribus usually take the side of their citizen.
+Courts—Russian, American, and any other—all other things being equal, usually take the side of their citizen.

 We all know the non-dual citizenship rule, which means that a person who has two or more citizenships at the same time is considered by the respective country solely as its citizen.